ebayedq/ezdb/README.md

 ### Export binary task

 Exports Blob data.
-For each row tín the result set a file will generated.
+For each row in the result set a file will be generated.

 ```xml
     <exportBinary name="Export departments">